Special offer

 Advertise your willingness to hire an intern or co-op student

 Students won’t know about the opportunity if you aren’t promoting it.
-Online job boards are one of the best places to post internships as long as you’re clear that it’s an internship position and not full-time.
-For co-op students, the staff at high-schools, colleges and universities will usually reach out to businesses to see if they’re interested in hosting co-op students.
-You will then be part of a roster that students can peruse and reach out to you.
-If schools haven’t reached out to you, email or call them to express your interest.
+Online job boards are one place where you could post internships, as long as you’re clear that it’s an internship position and not full-time employment.
+For co-op students, the staff at high schools, colleges, and universities usually reach out to businesses to see whether they’re interested in hosting co-op students.
+You would then be part of a roster that students can peruse and reach out to you through.
+If schools haven’t contacted you, you could email or call them to express your interest.

 Emphasize the benefits you can offer